State Attorneys General Reach A $26 Billion National Opioid Settlement

 Stein said the deal will "force these drug companies to pay a historic amount of money to bring much-needed treatment and recovery services" to North Carolina and other states that sign on to the settlement.

-States will now have 30 days to decide whether to embrace the deal.
+States have 30 days to decide whether to embrace the deal.
 Local governments will have 150 days to sign on.

 The ultimate amount of payouts by the companies will hinge on how many governments agree to suspend their opioid lawsuits.

 The three drug distributors will spread their $21 billion payments over 18 years.
-Johnson & Johnson will contribute $5 billion over a 9-year span.
+Johnson & Johnson will contribute $5 billion over a nine-year span.

 In a statement, Johnson & Johnson said the settlement "will directly support state and local efforts to make meaningful progress in addressing the opioid crisis."